Brettanda/friday-bot/README.md

 ## Commands

 Another way to see the full list of commands is by typing `!help` in a Discord server that I have been invited to.
 You can also direct message me any commands as well (if you want to keep our conversation more private).

+## Reddit posts

+When someone posts a link to a Reddit post with and image or video, Friday will check to see if there is an available link to grab the video or image from, and then react with a 🔗 emoji.
+To extract the video or image from the post simply add your own 🔗 reaction to your message.
+Friday will then send a link the image or download the video and post it.

+Reddit posts that wont be extracted include text posts and gallary posts.
+If there is a post type that i missed please use the `!issue` command followed by the Reddit post and I will get to work.

+## Custom sounds

+This command will let you make a sub-command that plays a specific link of your choosing.
+This makes it easier to play a song or sound that you would like to play often without having to find the url every time.

+For example if you wanted to play `Bruh Sound Effect #2` you can add it to the list like so `!c add bruh https://www.youtube.com/watch?v=2ZIpFytCSVc`.

 ## D&D Dice rolling